 Dry Pipe System – The dry pipe system is similar to the wet pipe system except for the constant filling of water in the sprinkler.
 The water is stored in a dry pipe, which is placed at some distance from sprinkler heads.
 And just like in the wet pipe system, temperatures rise to break the glass bubble, allowing the free flow of water to extinguish fires.

 Preaction System – Unlike the sprinkler systems mentioned, there are different types of preaction systems, such as single interlock systems, double interlock systems, and non-interlock systems.
 What makes the preaction system any different from others is that fire should take place before water is released into the fire sprinkler system.

 Deluge System – The deluge system works just like the preaction system that detects fire emergencies in a different way.
 The main difference in using deluge systems is the nozzles or open sprinklers.

 Fire Sprinkler Installation Made Easy with TAS Fire

 As mentioned, a fire sprinkler system is one of the best proactive and effective methods to protect a number of lives while at the same time reducing repair costs.
 With the different types of sprinkler systems available on the market, fire sprinkler systems are quite reliable and affordable fire safety measures.

-If you are on the search for a fire sprinkler installation in Canada, then TASFire Protection is your best bet for any fire emergency services.
+If you are on the search for a fire sprinkler installation, then TAS Fire Protection is your best bet for any fire emergency services.
 The range of services includes installation, inspection, maintenance, and repair work of your fire safety measures.
-Protect your home or any other property of yours using fire alarm systems, fire hydrants, fire hoses, fire extinguishers, sprinkler systems, emergency lighting, and much more from Tasfire Protection.
+Protect your home or any other property of yours using fire alarm systems, fire hydrants, fire hoses, fire extinguishers, sprinkler systems, emergency lighting, and much more from Tas Fire Protection.